ignis-sec/HoMM-OE-Template-Editor/README.md

 Unfortunately, very.
 I would love to artisanally hand-craft every line of code in this codebase, and maybe read a bedtime story to each class before I pull the blanket over them and give them a gentle kiss on the forehead, but I'm working a full-time job as a lead ML engineer and run a small security/ML consultancy agency.
 Spare time is a luxury I'd rather spend playing HoMM:OE.
 So if you like something about the project/codebase, it was me and thank you.
 If you hate something about the project/codebase, I blame Claude and so should you.

+## "Windows protected your PC"

+Yeah, it is an unsigned binary, and windows is paranoid.
+Make sure you downloaded from the [releases page](https://github.com/ignis-sec/HoMM-OE-Template-Editor/releases/).
+You can check that it was released by github actions, building the codebase [in this action](https://github.com/ignis-sec/HoMM-OE-Template-Editor/blob/master/.github/workflows/release.yml), so what you download is literally what's in the github repository.

+## Why is the executable so large?

+Inner machinations of pyinstaller is an enigma, sorry.
+Python and QT is bundled in the binary there, so that's probably a contributing factor.

+## Closing remarks.

+Tested on Ubuntu 24.04 (proton gang rise up).
+So if you are having issues specific to Windows, I'll see what I can do but I'm not enthusiastic about it.

+Issues and PR's are appreciated.